yyxhdy/yyxhdy.github.io/_pages/about.md

 # News

 * January 6, 2021.
-I will serve as the PC member for the [Genetic Improvement Workshop@ICSE 2021](http://geneticimprovementofsoftware.com/events/icse2021.html).
+I will serve as the PC member for [The 10th International Workshop on Genetic Improvement @ICSE 2021](http://geneticimprovementofsoftware.com/events/icse2021.html).
 * October 6, 2020, We orgainze a [Special Issue on Advances in Memetic Automaton](http://csse.szu.edu.cn/staff/zhuzx/MCSI.html) in the Memetic Computing Journal.
 * January 13, 2020.
 I will serve as the PC member for [IJCAI-PRICAI 2020](https://ijcai20.org/).
 * December 13, 2019.
 I will serve as the PC member for the [Genetic Improvement Workshop](https://geneticimprovementofsoftware.com/gi2020icse.html) to be held at ICSE 2020.